renovatebot/renovate/docs/development/local-development.md

 LOG_LEVEL=debug yarn start myaccount/therepo > debug.log
 ```

-The example command save Renovate's output to the `debug.log` file (and overwrite `debug.log` if it already exists).
+The example command will redirect/save Renovate's output to the `debug.log` file (and overwrite `debug.log` if it already exists).

 ### Adding configuration options